-Goalies cannot carry, or even touch the puck on the opposite side of the centre line.
+Goalies cannot carry, or even touch the puck on the opposite side of the center line.

 The layer of ice in a pro hockey rink is usually three-quarters of an inch thick and is kept at a temperature of -9 degrees Celsius.

-Do you have any interesting or fun facts about ice hockey that we’ve missed?
-Share them here in the comments section below!
+Do you know any or fun facts about ice hockey?
+Share them in the comments below!

 Are you fascinated with winter sports?
 Then you might like to check out these interesting facts about skiing…